mdlindemulder/FinalProject/README.md

 ### **Step 3 - The Fun Part!!**

-#### **1) Run Regressions...**
+#### **1) Regression Analysis**

 For Elementary Schools, High Schools & Option Schools from newly saved files.
-We ran regressions to test how three demographics - "Bilingual, SpED, Free/Reduced Lunch" - may or may not be correlated with our dependent variable "SQRP Total Points Earned".
+We ran regressions to test how three demographics - **"Bilingual, SpED, Free/Reduced Lunch"** - may or may not be correlated with our dependent variable "SQRP Total Points Earned".

 #### **2)   **